Ben-Nachmanson/STREM-System-v2/README.md

 # STREM-System-v2

-Python script for a lab experiment.
+Python Application for a lab experiment.

 Necessary Packages: